heutelbeck/sapl-demos/sapl-demo-obligation-advice/README.md

 ### A closer look on ObligationHandlerService and AdviceHandlerService

-If you want to change the way, your Obligation Handlers are called, you should implement the interface `ObligationHandlerService`:
+If you want to change the way, your Obligation Handlers are called, you should implement the interface [ObligationHandlerService](https://github.com/heutelbeck/sapl-policy-engine/blob/master/sapl-spring/src/main/java/io/sapl/spring/marshall/obligation/ObligationHandlerService.java):

 ```java
 public interface ObligationHandlerService {